lukejans/lukejans/README.md

 age: 20
 location: Toronto, Canada

-about: curious individual that loves
+about:
-       learning about programming
-       computers! self taugh and
-       an aspiring front-end developer
-       currently learning JavaScript.
+       curious individual that loves learning... especially about programming computers! self taugh student and an aspiring front-end developer currently learning JavaScript.

 books:
       - Eloquent JavaScript: A Modern Introduction to Programming